 Learn about gentle yet effective cleansing and detoxification strategies:

 Hayes TB, Anderson LL, Beasley VR, de Solla SR, Iguchi T, Ingraham H, Kestemont P, Kniewald J, Kniewald Z, Langlois VS, Luque EH, McCoy KA, Muñoz-de-Toro M, Oka T, Oliveira CA, Orton F, Ruby S, Suzawa M, Tavera-Mendoza LE, Trudeau VL, Victor-Costa AB, Willingham E. Demasculinization and feminization of male gonads by Atrazine: consistent effects across vertebrate classes.
 J Steroid Biochem Mol Biol.
 2011 Oct;127(1-2):64-73.

 Slater D. The Frog of War.
 Mother Jones Magazine.
 2012.
 Jan/Feb.

-Hayes TB, Collins A, Lee M, Mendoza M, Noriega N, Stuart AA, Vonk A. Hermaphroditic, demasculinized frogs after exposure to the herbicide Atrazine at low ecologically relevant doses.
+Hayes TB, Collins A, Lee M, Mendoza M, Noriega N, Stuart AA, Vonk A. Hermaphroditic, demasculinized frogs after exposure to Atrazine at low ecologically relevant doses.
 Proc Natl Acad Sci U S A. 2002 Apr 16;99(8):5476-80.